kunsergio117/Deep_Learning_Exercise/README.md

 # Deep_Learning_Exercise

 ## Description
+Jupyter notebook files running some case studies that I have done on deep learning.

+###

+### IMDB dataset:
+In this project I review and put into practice what I have learnt in how to utilize deep learning module tensorflow on text samples.

 The IMDB dataset has a set of 50,000 highly-polarized reviews from the Internet Movie Database.
 They are split into 25,000 reviews for training and 25,000 reviews for testing, each set consisting in 50% negative and 50% positive reviews.

 The IMDB dataset comes packaged with Keras.
-It has already been preprocessed: the reviews (sequences of words) In this project I review and put into practice what I have learnt in how to utilize deep learning module tensorflow.
+It has already been preprocessed: the reviews (sequences of words)

 ## Getting Started
 ### pip install instructions